sschmid/Entitas/README.md

 - Entity Collection
 - Entity Repository Observer

+After you read the readme, you can take a look at the [example project](https://github.com/sschmid/Entitas-CSharp-Example.git) to see Entitas in action.
+The project illustrates how systems, collections, observers and entities play seamlessly together.

 ### Entity
 You can imagine an entity as a container holding data to represent certain objects in your application.
 You can add, replace or remove data from entites in form of `IComponent`.
 Entities have corresponding events to let you know if components where added or removed.